plastilinn/docs/pages/sections/Life_Time_Value.md

 Here are the key aspects of "Lifetime Value" in business modeling:

-- Customer Acquisition: This involves the cost and strategies used to attract new customers.
-The lower the cost of acquiring a new customer, the higher their potential lifetime value.

 - Purchase Frequency: This refers to how often a customer makes a purchase.
 The more frequently a customer purchases, the higher their lifetime value.
 - Average Purchase Value: This is the average amount a customer spends per purchase.
 The higher the average purchase value, the higher the customer's lifetime value.
 - Customer Retention: This involves the strategies used to keep customers and reduce churn.
 The longer a business can retain a customer, the higher their lifetime value.
 - Profit Margin: This is the profit made from each customer after subtracting the costs associated with serving them.
 The higher the profit margin, the higher the customer's lifetime value.

 By understanding and optimizing these aspects of "Lifetime Value", a business can maximize the profitability of its customer relationships.
 For instance, a subscription-based software company might invest in customer service and product enhancements to increase customer retention and, therefore, lifetime value.
 This would demonstrate the company's ability to leverage "Lifetime Value" to drive its business model and create value.